Student Government Association (SGA)

 - Southeast Tech Student HVAC Association: The Southeast Tech Student HVAC Association is an organization dedicated to improving the quality of life through the advancement of technology related to heating, refrigeration, air conditioning and ventilation.
 The Southeast Tech student chapter provides students continuing educational opportunities, including monthly meetings with demonstrations from professionals in the HVAC field.

-- Student Practical Nurses Association: The Southeast Tech Student Practical Nurses Association was formed to protect the practice and education of practical nurses and to promote the LPN as an important member of the health care team.
+- Student Practical Nurses Association: The Southeast Tech Student Practical Nurse Association was formed to encourage student professional development, commitment to serving the community, and to promote the LPN as an important member of the health care team.
 All LPN students will be encouraged to participate in the student organization and to contribute and grow through professional development activities.
-These activities will include continuing educational opportunities through SkillsUSA, and professional speakers and workshops provided by the South Dakota Practical Nurses Association annual convention.
+These activities will include continuing education through professional speakers and workshops, community involvement, and volunteer opportunities.

 Student Clubs (social, special interest)

 Student Clubs at Southeast Tech allow students to get involved on campus and to get linked with other students who have similar interests.
 While at Southeast Tech, plan to participate in one or more of these special interest clubs.
 You can even start your own!
 Approved student clubs may reserve space on campus and are allowed to promote their club through several means of advertising.
 For complete information, contact the Student Activities Coordinator in the Student Success Center.